Our Frequently Asked Questions

 Read More

 Choosing an obstetrician is an exciting, personal, and important start to a pregnancy.
-While most pregnancies result in healthy babies, dangerous complications can arise during pregnancy, labor, and delivery that can cause permanent, devastating injuries to the mother and/or baby.
-Given the extreme consequences of mishandled complications, it is important for parents to play a proactive role in...
+While most pregnancies result in healthy babies, dangerous complications can arise that can cause permanent, devastating injuries to the mother and/or baby.
+Given the extreme consequences of mishandled complications, it is important for parents to play a proactive role in selecting an...

 Read More